The Ethics of Divorce and Remarriage

-Adapted from Spiritual Relationships that Last
+Adapted from Spiritual Love

 Any divorce poses a serious challenge to further marital success.
 Statistically, the divorce rate for marriages in which either or both partners have been divorced before is almost double that for first-time marriages.1 This is a very imposing statistic, because it means the vast majority of second attempts at marriage will fail.
 Those who have cohabited for some time also experience increased failure in marriage, as we have seen.
 Their figures are similar to divorcees' figures.
 In the church it is not uncommon to see cases of successful second marriages, especially when the first marriage was in a non Christian context.
 However, failures are also common, which should suggest the need for caution.

 Most pastors and counselors know all too well the reasons for this high failure rate.

 In the first place, people usually learn little or nothing from a failed marriage.
 Divorcees usually blame their ex-spouses for the problems that led to divorce, with little understanding of the role they played in the failure.
 But marital problems are virtually never strictly the result of one partner's sin.
 Underlying the divorcees' blame perspective is the thought that if only they had married someone else, all would have been well.
 Such thinking is antithetical to our argument all along, which is that the key is not just to find the right person for marriage, but to become the right person for marriage.
 As long as divorcees remain unable to see where they (not their ex-spouses) went wrong, the chances of a repeat performance are excellent.

 Once divorcees gain some understanding of what was wrong with their own way of relating, the first brick is in place.
 But it's not enough.
 They still need to make progress in changing those patterns.
 After articulating what your problems were in the failed marriage, you can work toward resolving those problems in the context of non-marital relationships, provided you have built such relationships.
 Any hope that merely marrying a different spouse will correct the problem is usually forlorn.